SalmaTubail/Data_Science_Project/README.md

 # Brazilian E-commerce Market Analysis

 ## Project Overview
-This data science project analyzes Brazilian e-commerce patterns using the Olist dataset alongside macroeconomic indicators to uncover relationships between economic factors and e-commerce behavior in Brazil.
+This project analyzes customer reviews and behaviuor patterns in the Brazilian e-commerce market using the Olist e-commerce platform dataset alongside macroeconomic indicators.
+This analysis aims to uncover which have the greatest impact on customer revirewsrelationships between economic factors and e-commerce behavior in Brazil.

 ## Motivation and Goals
 The Brazilian e-commerce market has experienced significant growth over recent years, becoming one of Latin America's largest digital marketplaces.
 This project aims to: